twineworks/tweakflow/site/content/getting-started.md

 ## Starting a tweakflow REPL

 [Download](https://github.com/twineworks/tweakflow/releases/latest) the latest release jar.
-You can also obtain it from [maven central](http://repo1.maven.org/maven2/com/twineworks/tweakflow/{{< version >}}/).
-Or use the following dependency:
+You can also obtain it from maven central using the following dependency:

 ```xml
 <dependency>